Pruned cellular free resolutions of monomial ideals: Betti splittable monomial ideals

 2mm

 Denote by $X'$ the set obtained by removing the faces of $X_J$ and $X_K$ from $X_{\tt Taylor}$.
 Notice that $X'$ is not a simplicial subcomplex of $X_{\tt Taylor}$ and, in particular, it is not the Taylor simplicial complex associated to the intersection.
-However, applying a partial pruning algorithm to $X_{J\cap K}$ we obtain $X'$.
+However, applying a partial pruning algorithm to the Taylor complex $X_{J\cap K}$ associated to a (possibly non-minimal) set of generators of $J\cap K$ we obtain $X'$.
 The proof of this fact is quite tedious but straightforward.
 We will simply sketch it and leave the details for the interested reader.

 2mm